-If a student wishes to appeal the situation beyond the steps indicated above, he or she may submit a written appeal to the Deans Council within fourteen days of the decision of the Academic Appeals Committee (unless it relates to a time-sensitive issue, in which case the appeal must occur within the appropriate time frame).
+If a student wishes to appeal the situation beyond the steps indicated above, the student may submit a written appeal to the office of the Dean of the Seminary within fourteen days of the decision of the Academic Appeals Committee (unless it relates to a time-sensitive issue, in which case the appeal must occur within the appropriate time frame).
 The appeal must be in written form and should include all the details of the case as well as the decisions rendered in the appeals process.
-It should be directed to the Dean of the Seminary, who will present the appeal to the Deans Council.
-The Deans Council will communicate the decision to the student within two weeks of the appeal.

-Note: The Deans Council maintains the right to defer the appeal to the next level (Executive Leadership Team) if, for some reason, broader counsel is needed to make the decision.
+The appeal will be reviewed by the Dean of the Seminary, the Registrar, and at least one seminary faculty member who has not been involved in the appeal process.
+The office of the Dean of the Seminary will communicate the decision to the student within two weeks of the appeal.
+Also note that the Dean of the Seminary maintains the right to defer the appeal to the next level (Executive Leadership Team) if for some reason broader counsel is needed to make the decision.